ojjas/IMDB-Review-Sentiment-Analysis/README.md

 ## Dataset Used

-The dataset used was a set of imdb-reviews which was picked from [Kaggle](https://www.kaggle.com/).
+The dataset used is a set of imdb-reviews which is picked from [Kaggle](https://www.kaggle.com/).
 The dataset can be viewd from [dataset](https://www.kaggle.com/columbine/imdb-dataset-sentiment-analysis-in-csv-format).

 The dataset was in CSV format.